oracle-livelabs/adb/shared/adb-flashback/adb-flashback.md

 ## Introduction

-This lab shows how to use the `Flashback Time Travel` feature on Oracle Autonomous Database.
+This lab shows how to use the `Flashback Time Travel` feature on Oracle Autonomous AI Database.
-In this lab you will learn to work with `Flashback Time Travel` for a table in an Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud Interface.
+In this lab you will learn to work with `Flashback Time Travel` for a table in an Oracle Autonomous AI Database (Lakehouse and Autonomous Transaction Processing) on Oracle Cloud Interface.

 Estimated Lab Time: 30 minutes (25 minutes if you are running this workshop in an **Oracle LiveLabs sandbox** hosted environment)